material-extensions/vscode-material-icon-theme/README.md

 [//]: #contributors (end)

-**You also want to contribute?**
+**Would you like to contribute?**

-Take a look at the [contribution guidelines](https://github.com/PKief/vscode-material-icon-theme/blob/master/CONTRIBUTING.md) and open a [new issue](https://github.com/PKief/vscode-material-icon-theme/issues) or [pull request](https://github.com/PKief/vscode-material-icon-theme/pulls) on Github.
+Take a look at the [contribution guidelines](https://github.com/PKief/vscode-material-icon-theme/blob/master/CONTRIBUTING.md) and open a [new issue](https://github.com/PKief/vscode-material-icon-theme/issues) or [pull request](https://github.com/PKief/vscode-material-icon-theme/pulls) on GitHub.